-2. Objective LU-6B: Encourage and facilitate activities that expand the City's revenue base.
+- 2. Objective LU-6B: Encourage and facilitate activities that expand the City's revenue base.
 Consistency: Retail cannabis uses are expected to generate increased tax revenues in that cannabis sales are subject to a seven-percent local tax on gross receipts.
 Approval of the proposed cannabis retail storefront would allow business operations that would expand the City's revenue base.
-This revenue can then be used for community services and infrastructure improvements that serve the community.

-1. Policy LU-6.15: Promote unique and specialized commercial and industrial districts within the City which allow for incubation of new or growing businesses and industries.
+This revenue can then be used for community services and infrastructure improvements that serve the community. - 3.
+Policy LU-6.15: Promote unique and specialized commercial and industrial districts within the City which allow for incubation of new or growing businesses and industries.

 Consistency: The proposed use is part of the specialized and growing cannabis industry that is limited in the surrounding region.
 Approval of this CUP would facilitate a new local business opportunity in a specialized and expanding industry.
+The proposed retail cannabis business would replace an existing retail business in a commercial district.

-REQUIRED FINDINGS
+REQUIRED FINDINGS: